Am I an candidate for weight loss surgery?

 Our Program uses the NIH guidelines to determine whether a person is a potential candidate for surgery.

 - A body mass index (BMI) 40 or greater, or those with a BMI between 35 and 40 with at least one obesity-related health condition, such as type 2 diabetes, sleep apnea, or another high-risk condition that requires medical treatment.

 - Documented ineffective weight loss attempts in the past

 Why do some people have weight loss surgery instead of using traditional weight loss measures of diet and exercise alone?

-When obesity becomes so severe that it has negative effects on the person’s health and quality of life, they may look to a proven method of weight loss such as surgery.
-While most morbidly obese people are able to lose weight in the short term, the percentage of people that successfully keep the weight off over two years is less than 5 percent.
-Bariatric surgery has been shown to produce lasting weight loss of significant amounts of weight, and improve or cure numerous health risks such as hypertension, diabetes, sleep apnea, and elevated lipid levels.
+When obesity becomes so severe that it has negative effect on the person's health and quality of life, they may look to proven method of weight loss such as surgery.
+While most morbidly obese people are able to lose weight in the short term, the percentage of people that successfully keep the weight off over two years is less than five percent.
+Bariatric surgery has been shown to produce long term weight loss, and improve or resolve numerous health risks such as hypertension diabetes, sleep apnea, and elevated lipid levels.

 How will I need to change the way I eat after surgery?

 Diet changes are dependent on each procedure.
 However, all surgeries will result in a decrease caloric intake resulting in weight loss.
 An individualized meal plan will be developed by a registered dietitian for each patient to maximize healthy weight loss.